locka99/cpp-to-rust-book/why_rust/index.md

 Most of these checks and guards are done at compile time so there is a zero-cost at runtime.

+## Timeline

+Rust has evolved a number of features in a backwards compatible fashion

+* 2015 - Release 1.0 of Rust
+* 2015-18 - Refinements such as procedural macros, rustup, rls, C ABI libraries, global allocators
+* 2018 - Rust 2018 edition (1.30).
+The 2018 edition contains various syntactic improvements designed to remove nuisances in the language (e.g. `extern crate` declarations) and improve the borrow checker.
+The compiler is backwards compatible so 2015 syntax is still accepted.
+* 2019 - `async` / `await` keywords for handling futures.

 ## Active Development

 The Rust team releases a new version of Rust approximately every 6 weeks.
 This means Rust receives code and speed improvements over time.

 Most releases focus on marking APIs as stable, improving code optimization and compile times.